 Reversal Of Tubal Sterilisation

 Women who have undergone tubal sterilisation, but now wish to get pregnant will need Laparoscopic keyhole surgery to reopen their fallopian tubes.
 Although this is a much more involved procedure than the initial sterilisation, it has a high success rate of approximately 85%.
-In addition, sterilisation reversal surgery means women can potentially conceive again without further medical treatment.
+In addition, tubal sterilisation reversal in Manchester means women can potentially conceive again without further medical treatment.
 In most cases it is a day-case procedure, with a two-week recovery period.

 The screening processes are the same as for tubal surgery, without the need for tubal patency testing.

 How Do We Perform Tubal Sterilisation Reversal in Manchester?